The purpose of teaching social studies in middle and high school (grades 5-12) is three-fold:

 Requirements for the Social Studies Major with Grades 5-12 Teaching Licensure

-Students must take all twelve courses required for the major described above plus HIST 198 American History to 1865 and a prescribed set of education courses and experiences required for licensure.
-Students must meet with Courtney Humm, education faculty, to plan their program.
-Students are encouraged to double major and/or take additional coursework in economics, history, political science, psychology, and sociology.
+Students must take all twelve courses required for the major described above plus HIST 198 American History to 1865, RACE 121 Introduction to Race and Ethnic Studies, and a prescribed set of education courses and experiences required for licensure.
+Students must meet with the Director of Social Studies Education, to plan their program.
+Students are encouraged to take additional coursework in economics, history, political science, psychology, ethnic studies and sociology.

 The licensure program extends student development in disciplinary content and in pedagogy, which meets or exceeds Minnesota Professional Educator Licensing and Standards Board Rules 8710.4800: Standards for Teachers of Social Studies.
-In addition to courses and student teaching, requirements include passing MTLE licensure tests and observations and teaching in classroom settings, including one in a diverse setting.
+In addition to courses and student teaching, requirements include observations and teaching in classroom settings, including one in a diverse setting.
 For complete information about the teaching license, see Education.

 EDUC 295: Foundations of Education